 The Group is subject to certain financing arrangements covenants and meeting these is given priority in all capital risk management decisions.
 There have been no events of default on the financing arrangements during the financial year.

-The capital risk management policy remains unchanged from the 30 June 2016 Annual Report.
+The capital risk management policy remains unchanged from the prior financial year.